Deckku/E-puck-explorers/README.md

 - **Metadata Management**: Robots maintain metadata (e.g., object positions, robot locations).
 - **Information Sharing**: Map updates and alerts are shared among robots via a master node.

-*Note*: A diagram illustrating the team workflow will be added in a future update.

 ### Robot Workflow